avihuxp/WaveFunctionCollapse/README.md

    by the collapse of the cell in the previous step updated to hold only valid patterns.
-4. **Repeat:** The algorithm continues to repeat steps 2 and 3 until all cells - in by that the wave - are fully collapsed.
+4. **Repeat:** The algorithm continues to repeat steps 2 and 3 until all cells - and by that the wave - are fully collapsed.
    The output of the algorithm is the collapsed wave, meaning that at each cell, only one pattern is valid, and will be selected for the output image.